cancerDHC/data-model-harmonization/json-examples/README.md

 Open the json-examples.code-workspace in Visual Studio Code.

+Any files that are named like "tmp-*.json" will be git ignored.
+In other words, a JSON file name prefixed with "tmp-" will not be shared with others when a git commit is created.
+They are only local files.
+You can start creating examples with that prefix then rename the file if you'd like to share with other through git/GitHub.

 The **json-schema-examples** folder has been configured to apply schema validation according to CCDH JSON Schema from this GitHub version: https://github.com/cancerDHC/ccdhmodel/blob/de4452ca5120b22b4bf519ffb189b6d083b2ba45/jsonschema/ccdhmodel.schema.json

 The entities for the CCDH built schema, as is, have prefix names "ccdh.0713...".
 For example, when you'd like to create a Diagnosis example of this schema, you'd enter (with autocomplete support) "ccdh.0713.Diagnosis" for the "Schema" filed.
 See the existing simple "example.json" file in the "examples" directory.